Ubudu/IOS-SDK/README.md

             idfa_s = idfa.UUIDString
         }
         ubuduSDK.user = UbuduUser(ID: idfa_s, withProperties: nil, tags: nil)
-        //end of optional profiling step
+        // End of optional profiling step

         ubuduSDK.delegate = self
         var error: NSError?
         ubuduSDK.start(&error)
         if error != nil {
-            println("Error in starting the Ubudu SDK")
+            println("Error while starting Ubudu SDK")
         }
         return true
     }

     func application(application: UIApplication!, didReceiveLocalNotification notification: UILocalNotification!) {
-        // let it handle by default by the Ubudu SDK UbuduSDK.sharedInstance().executeLocalNotificationActions(notification)
+        // Let the Ubudu SDK handle the notification UbuduSDK.sharedInstance().executeLocalNotificationActions(notification)

     }
-...
 }
 ```

-The namespace value i.e. `634b207ee2f313c109c58675b44324ac2d41e61e` in the example above is the namespace UID of the application creatd in the [back-office manager web interface](https://manager.ubudu.com) of your application.
+The namespace value i.e. `634b207ee2f313c109c58675b44324ac2d41e61e` in the example above is the namespace of the application created in the [back-office manager web interface](https://manager.ubudu.com) of your application.
 When you access the back-office web interface in the details of the application you created you will find an example of integration with the correct UID for your application.
 Then still in the AppDelegate implement the callbacks that you would like to overwrite to handle the actions that have been programmed in the back-office.
-There are 4 types of actions that can be executed when entering or exiting a zone:
+There are 5 types of actions that can be executed when entering or exiting a zone:
 - Post a callback to a server URL: the server can then "decide" the next action or execute custom code (such as adding entries into a CRM, sending a push notification or sending a push notification to a client).
 Note that the SDK will automatically take advantage of some wildcards that you can use to identify the actions in your callback.
 Example of URL: 'https://yourserver.com/push_event_to_app.json?event=exit&udid={udid}'.
 - Post a local notification: a local notification can contain a message and a custom payload see [Apple documentation](https://developer.apple.com/library/ios/documentation/iPhone/Reference/UILocalNotification_Class/Reference/Reference.html#//apple_ref/occ/instp/UILocalNotification/alertAction).
 ![Back-office configuration local notification](/__media-files/images/back_office_action_1.jpg)
 - Open a web-page in a web-view: note that the page can be either online (http:// or https://) or in the application bundle (in this case use the file:// protocol in the URL).
 ![Back-office configuration open web view notification](/__media-files/images/back_office_action.jpg)
 - Open a passbook: note that the pass can be either online (http:// or https://) or in the application bundle (in this case use the file:// protocol in the URL).
+- Open a deeplink URL.
+The link can be handled by your app itself (in which case you need to register the URL Scheme and handle the incoming URLs), or open a third party app, i.e. Twitter.

 ### UbuduSDKDelegate Callbacks